-My foot is wide- like very, very, measured-at-the-brooks-store-for-double-wide wide.
+My foot is wide- like very, very, measured-for-double-wide-running-shoes wide.
 So shoe fitting is a challenge.
-When I wear just about any non-lacing, non-strappy shoe- especially with a heel- my super wide foot begins to slip down into the toe, widening it and changing the fit of the whole shoe.
+When I wear just about any non-lacing, non-strappy shoe (especially with a heel) my wide foot begins to slip down into the toe, widening it and changing the fit of the whole shoe.
 Hence: the back of the shoe slipping on my heel.

 I’ve tried inserts, I’ve tried non-slip liners, cushions, Band-Aids, and even duct tape.
-Some remedies worked better than others, but I was never able to resolve the heel slipping issue enough to be comfortable running around Seattle in cute, low, non-strappy shoes.
+Some remedies worked better than others, but I was never able to resolve the heel slipping issue enough to be comfortable running around Seattle in cute, low, non-strappy shoes… until now.

-DIY: Make your shoe heels non-slip with silicone caulking.
+1. DIY: Make your shoe heels non-slip using silicone caulking.

-1. Lining your shoe with silicone is a great way to add enough friction to keep the heel of your shoe in place without adding so much friction that your shoe blisters or rubs your skin raw.
+Lining the heels of a particularly slip-prone pair of heels or flats with silicone is a great way to add enough friction to keep the heel of your shoe in place without adding so much friction that your shoe blisters or rubs your skin raw.
 Silicone is perfect because it’s both non-slip and very, very soft- ideal as a shoe liner.